abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

         We describe the main decision variables of the model used in the RL.
         In section~\ref{manual/under_the_hood/rl:hood-rl}, we describe the inner mechanisms of the RL in details.

+    A node can be:

+      - a transit node;
+      - a starting depot;
+      - an ending depot;
+      - a starting and an ending depot.

+    A depot **cannot** be an transit node.
+    The number of vehicles can be arbitrary (within the limit of an ``int``).

 The main idea: the node decision variables
 ---------------------------------------------